Berlin | Mumbai | Tāmaki Makaurau Auckland

 Te Herenga Waka Victoria University of Wellington

-Bachelor of Arts, Art History & English
+2011 BA, Art History & English

 Te Whare Wānanga o Tāmaki Makaurau